Rehoming

-3. The family is able to keep the dog until foster or forever home is found,
+- You are able to keep the dog until a foster or forever home is found.

 This form is for dogs that have been adopted from Niagara Dog Rescue within 4 months of today's date.
 If the dog has been in your home for over 4 months please see the Owner Surrender Process as the dogs behaviours may have changed due to it's current circumstances and the dog will need to be assessed before being surrendered to our rescue.